 Can I take my dog/ cat into the Museum?

-NO. The Museum is considered a nature reserve and has a philosophy of respecting and appreciating the flora and fauna.
-Visitors are asked to keep dogs on a leash in the car park.
-We can provide water in a container if they require it.
+YES.
+While the Museum is considered a nature reserve and has a philosophy of respecting and appreciating the flora and fauna - animals are welcome to stay in our free pet kennel.
+Located in the Reception Centre car park, it is the perfect place to leave your pet while you enjoy a tour of the Museum.
 Pets are not allowed into the Museum, including the Collection Room, Laboratory and Dinosaur Canyon.
 The only exception is an official Blind Foundation Guide Dog which may accompany their owner everywhere they go.